NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/VolumeaxiVolumeAnalysisExplanabilityAndInterpretabilityOnCbct/README.md

 1. Trained models with DenseNet architecture to classify the buccolingual position of the impacted maxillary canine.
 2. Implementation of GRAD-CAM with MONAI for visualization

+Project Week Update:
+1. Evaluated various root resorption assessment techniques, concluding that alternative methods are required for optimal results.
+2. Conducted additional experiments on position classification to enhance current performance metrics.
+3. Initiated deployment of the VolumeAXI module.

 Next Steps:
-1. Test different architectures and methods to classify root resorption.
+1. Change pipeline direction to classify root resorption.
-2. Find the best hyper-parameters for the given applications to improve the results
+2. Find the best hyper-parameters for the given applications to improve the results.
+3. Finish the module by implementing the interpretability.
-3. Clean and organise the code
+4. Clean and organise the code.
-4. Deploy the models as a module extension in 3D Slicer
 5. Write the documentation and provide examples to use the code.